 Dead Cells features a great sense of progress and responsive combat.
-Better soundtrack and enemy design would have made it even greater.
+Better soundtrack and enemy designs would have made it even greater.

 If at first you don’t succeed, die, die again.